robert-rc2i/ptq-client-webapp/README.md

     └──────────────────────────────────────────────────┘

 ### Option 2 - Step 5: Access the PQT-Client-Webapp from your mobile device
-Open a browser on your phone/tablet and enter the URL that was provided in the Step 4.
+Open a browser on your phone/tablet and enter the URL that was provided in the Step 4 when you executed the `npx serve -s build`

 That's it!
 You should now see the application on your mobile device.